wp-media/imagify-plugin/README.md

 Need more?
 Have a look at our plans: [https://imagify.io/pricing](https://imagify.io/pricing).

-## What's next?

-Have a look at our upcoming features by following our development roadmap: [https://trello.com/b/3Q8ZnSN6/imagify-roadmap](https://trello.com/b/3Q8ZnSN6/imagify-roadmap).

 ## Who we are?

 We are [WP Media](https://wp-media.me/), the startup behind WP Rocket the best caching plugin for WordPress.